w o r k s o f a r t

 Farmer Plowing A Dry Field is a landscape depiction of Cambodia's farming culture

-as it was during the twentieth century, in the dry season.
+in the dry season.
 I had been asked to research and

 make sketches in regard to what I found out about the use of landmines in war and other